 Primary sources provide first-hand testimony or direct evidence on a subject.
 They are created by someone who experienced the period or event first hand.
 Because they are eye-witness accounts, many primary sources are created at the time the event occurred, but recorded memories -- such as autobiographies, memories, and oral histories -- are also considered primary sources.

 This LibGuide will focus on primary sources for African American history, identity, and culture.
-Special care has been taken to provide primary sources for the Underground Railroad.

 For more examples see What are Primary Sources (Yale University).